moontography/moontography/README.md

-# moontography
+# ok.let's.go.

-Platform the holds all moontography products and services, powered by $MTGY.
+Platform the holds all OKLG products and services, powered by $MTGY.

 ## Deployment

-moontography's platform is deployed to AWS S3.
+OKLG's platform is deployed to AWS S3.
 Use the following instructions to deploy after changes are made.

 ### macOS